FoalTS/foal/docs/databases/using-another-orm.md

 Using TypeORM has some advantages though:
 - Foal offers built-in commands to generate, run and revert migrations with TypeORM.
 - The *Groups & Permissions* system can only be used with this library as well as the `foal g rest-api` command.
-- `@foal/typeorm` implements the `fetchUser` function required by `TokenRequired` and often used with `JWTRequired`.
+- `@foal/typeorm` implements the `fetchUser` function required by `UseSessions` and often used with `JWTRequired`.
 This function, which takes an id and returns a user or undefined, can easily be implemented with another ORM however.